YinJC/uk-tex-faq/FAQ-fancyhdr.md

----
-layout: page
-title: Alternative head- and footlines in LaTeX
+# Alternative head- and footlines in LaTeX
----

 The standard LaTeX document classes define a small set of 'page styles' which specify head- and footlines for your document (though